 Running between Flinders Lane and Flinders Street, Hosier Lane offers an iconic Melbourne selfie opportunity.
 This living, breathing outdoor art gallery is one of the most colourful, vibrant and photographed spots in the city.
 It’s always buzzing with tourists admiring the ever-changing graffitied walls that lead the eye down the lane to the contemporary lines of ACMI in Federation Square.
 If you can get up early you might have it all to yourself, which is a magical experience.

 Speaking of underground, Campbell Arcade serves as the underpass beneath busy Flinders Street from Flinders Street railway station.
 This kooky arcade has a 1950s retro feel that extends from its low-ceilinged, almost cloistering architecture, to its array of quirky, alternative shops.
 The bonus point is that you emerge from the underpass right onto Degraves Street.

 Despite being a busy pedestrian thoroughfare between Collins and Little Collins Streets, Howey Place has a unique character that’s worth your while to pause and appreciate.
 The wide laneway features lovely Art Deco architecture and a glass and wrought iron ceiling, and is lined with boutiques selling a range of fashion, gifts, homewares and leather goods.
 One arm leads off to the stunning Art Deco Manchester Unity building (stop off at 1932 Café).
 The real surprise, though, is grungy Presgrave Place — just off the main lane.
 Here you can check out some very original street art and get a hole-in-the-wall coffee.

 Tattersalls Lane is much-loved and frequented by locals for its selection of cosmopolitan cuisine, funky bars (Section 8 is housed in an old shipping container) and striking street art.
 Tattersalls links Lonsdale Street with Chinatown, and in the afternoon it’s usually packed to the rafters with the after-work crowd.

-Do you have a suggestion to add to our list of ten of the best Melbourne laneways and arcades?
+Do you have a suggestion to add to our list of the best Melbourne laneways and arcades?
 We would love to hear from you.
 Please leave a comment below.

 Additional images: Bigstock